mcrimi/CEC2008/README.md

 Number of generations (parameter)

 ## Results
 In all cases the best fit approached the global minima.
+Using D=2 as as an example to show contour plot.

 ```python